Ahurein/easy-mongoose-paginate/ReadMe.md

 Easy-mongoose-paginate is a simple pagination library inspired by [mongoose-paginate-v2](https://www.npmjs.com/package/mongoose-paginate-v2) with two main improvements:
 1) Paginating both aggregate and find query with one package
-3) Adding a direct style usage in addition to plugin approach
+3) Adding a direct style usage in addition to plugin approach -> in progress

 The below documentation is not perfect.
 Feel free to contribute.
 Having any fun usage of the package, feel free to update this readme